antoninadert/proto-starter/README.md

 This folder contains client (browser) code, Used for routing and initializing the project (browser-side).

 `/server`
-This folder contains server code, Used for your [meteor methods](https://guide.meteor.com/methods.html) (pub/sub mechanism)
+This folder contains server code, used for your [meteor methods](https://guide.meteor.com/methods.html) (pub/sub mechanism)

 Then open your localhost: http://localhost:3000/